Pipelines

 Note

-Currently, DocETL only supports JSON files as input datasets.
+Currently, DocETL only supports JSON files or CSV files as input datasets.
 If you're interested in support for other data types or cloud-based datasets, please reach out to us or join our open-source community and contribute!
 We welcome new ideas and contributions to expand the capabilities of DocETL.

 Operators